naamancurtis/trx/readme.md

 ## Solutions & Benchmarks

-There are 3 available solutions to this problem - please generate the docs to read more about how each one works
+There are 3 available solutions to this problem included in this repository - please generate the docs to read more about how each one works in more detail

 1. A [single-threaded synchronous client](src/clients/synchronous.rs) (aka `single-thread`)
 2. A [multi-threaded client](src/clients/stream_like.rs) _(think of a simplified version of Kafka or AWS Kinesis)_ (aka `multi-thread`)